 But at this moment sits the secret gift.

 The gift that says:

 This is the way.
-This is how I find my path.
+How I find my path.
 This is how I become unstuck, unlost, unfettered, unshackled, unchained.”

 I lean into the deep fear that I’m a failure, that life is cruel, that things are hard, and that I just can’t keep going….